ramitha742003/AI-Study-Assistant/README.md

 # 📚 AI Study Assistant

-A simple Streamlit app that turns any topic into a quick study guide using the Claude API: a plain-language explanation, key points, a real-world example, and a 3-question quiz.
+A simple Streamlit app that turns any topic into a quick study guide using the Google Gemini API: a plain-language explanation, key points, a real-world example, and a 3-question quiz.

 ## Project Structure